How Borates Protect Wood

 Pressure Treatments

-Pressure treating wood with preservatives dates back to the 19th century when railroad ties were impregnated with creosote under pressure.
-Since then, a number of chemical formulations have been used for pressure-treating logs and dimensional lumber, but most have been discontinued due to their toxicity or health and environmental hazards.
-Due to their low mammalian toxicity and environmental friendliness, borates are now being used by a number of pressure-treating companies for treating both logs and dimensional lumber.
-The one limitation of borate pressure-treated lumber is that it cannot be used for wood in contact with the soil, since the moisture in the soil will extract out the water-soluble borate within a few years.
+Due to their low mammalian toxicity and environmental friendliness, borates are now being used by several pressure treating companies for treating both logs and dimensional lumber.
+The one limitation of borate pressure-treated lumber is that it cannot be used for wood in contact with the soil since the moisture in the soil will extract out the water-soluble borate within a few years.

 Dip Treatments

-A number of log home manufacturers dip their logs in a solution of borate before they are shipped to the customer.
-Although there are set standards for the “Dip Diffusion” process, very few companies actually meet these standards, since it requires dipping green, unseasoned logs in a hot, concentrated borate solution and then storing the logs in a covered building for a minimum of two weeks.
-Most log suppliers simply dip their logs in a borate solution for a few minutes then allow them to dry.
-Although this procedure does not meet set standards, it has been used for over four decades and as long as the borate concentration in the dipping solution is maintained at or above 10%, we rarely hear of this process not providing adequate protection to new logs.
+Several log home manufacturers dip their logs in a solution of borate before they are shipped to the customer.
+Although there are set standards for the “Dip Diffusion” process, very few companies meet these standards since it requires dipping green, unseasoned logs in a hot, concentrated borate solution and then storing the logs in a covered building for a minimum of two weeks.

 Topical Treatments

-The one limitation of any topically-applied borate is that it must be applied to bare wood.
-If there is anything on the surface that inhibits the absorption of water into the wood, the borate solution will remain on the surface and no protection will be imparted to the wood itself.
+The one limitation of any topically applied borate is that it must be applied to bare wood.
+If there is anything on the surface that inhibits the absorption of water into the wood the borate solution will remain on the surface and no protection will be imparted to the wood itself.

 Conclusion